 Delivery of Materials

 - Heartlands orders and delivers the steel beams, columns, and first floor sub-floor before anything else.
 We will deliver the wall load and roof load when we need them as well.
 It is very important to Heartlands to deliver the loads in increments, preventing them from sitting in unnecessary conditions.
 We also cover construction materials in the winter.

 - Once the sub-floor arrives at the home, Heartlands’ framing crew begins construction—not a sub-contractor running and gunning for hours and profits.
 This is very important to Heartlands.
-We use our own employees, assigning tasks based on their strengths and attention to detail.
+As a true custom builder, we use our own employees, assigning tasks based on their strengths and attention to detail.
 Framing a home is different than finishing, but attention to detail pays dividends in fitting cabinets, bookshelves, arched openings, and etc.